Monument courtyard and museum of local history Gererhof

 A special highlight is the original Rauchkuchl (smokehouse) from 1609.
 With its unique atmosphere, this room illustrates the living conditions of the rural population at that time over the past four centuries.

-e Rauchkuchl, warmed by the fire, used to be the central location of the house.
+The Rauchkuchl, warmed by the fire, used to be the central location of the house.
 Whether cooking, baking, smoking or washing - everything happened here.
 Hardly imaginable for today's conditions.
 Even today, donuts are baked according to original recipes in the Rauchkuchl on certain occasions.

 Recipe "Blattlkrapfen"